slobworks/Nightshade-ISA/README.md

 NIGHTSHADE v0.8 - Public Domain Cirrus Logic CL-GD542x Based ISA VGA Card

 As it says on the package.
-This card supports a maximum memory size of 1MB, using traditional multiple-CAS FPM 256Kx16 SOJ memory.
+This card supports a maximum memory size of 1MB or 2MB, depending on the chip you use, using traditional multiple-CAS FPM 256Kx16 SOJ memory.
 70ns or faster is recommended.
 Created using KiCAD 8.0.

 Features: